Rosecrans to Ord on 20 Sept. 1862: "Why did you leave me in the lurch?" (Lamers, Edge of Glory, pg.114)

 the two reports, the version of events recounted in Grant's Memoirs,

-the reports of a multitude of other officers, that for this reason
+the reports of many other officers, that for this reason

 Later, much later, Grant maintained that Rosecrans had not pursued vigorously enough, then that Rosecrans pursued too far after he had been ordered to stop.
 There was just no pleasing that stickler Grant who surely would have done better had he been there.
 Rosecrans complained that Grant had delayed sending reinforcements (Sherman and McPherson) which, in fact, began arriving in Corinth from several points of the compass after the battle.
 Rosecrans and many of his officers were convinced they could have pursued as far as Vicksburg, but Grant was suddenly assailed with doubt about the condition of Rosecrans's army.
 I believe that the problem stemmed mainly from Grant's desire to cut the legs out from under a potential rival.
 Rosecrans was too competent, too ambitious, and too caustic to suit the little man who wanted the plum of Vicksburg for himself, and he made sure, with a little help Halleck, that Rosecrans didn't even get a shot at it.
 After the battle of Corinth, the shattered armies of Price and Dorn holed up in Tupelo and, by Price's own admission, could have done nothing to stop Rosecrans.
 So Grant stopped him and was saved from having to relieve him when Rosecrans was appointed to replace Buell in Kentucky.
 Casualties: US 2520; CS 4233.